 Make mealtime more exciting – ditch the food bowl!

 Making a dog work for their food is naturally enjoyable for your pet.
-It releases calming, feel-good chemicals into their brain, and it often encourages fussy eaters to become more enthusiastic about their meals.
+It releases calming, feel-good chemicals into their brain and often encourages fussy eaters to become more enthusiastic about their meals.
 Dogs love it!
 If you feel they need a little help to get started, you could initially tempt them with some chicken, sausage or their favourite treats rather than their standard food.
 The games below provide mental stimulation for your dog.
 They will keep them occupied and help tire them out.

 Scatter feeding: Instead of placing dry food in your dog’s feeding bowl, scatter it or hide it around the house, garden or patio and get them to search it out.
 This fun exercise provides mental stimulation for your dog.
 It keeps them occupied for a while and helps tire them out.